Protect-Children-From-Violence/Protect-Children-From-Violence/README.md

 ## Letter template

-The following text may be a template for someone if they chose to send a letter to the editor of this local paper:
+The following text may be a template for someone if they chose to send a letter to the editor of their local paper:

 ```
 When items related to violence against children drop out of the